Moxfi/WAR-Resources-v0.1/README.md

 [Gathered in a single doc for now](http://bit.ly/WARultimateBIS)

 **Current Raid tier** \
-Simulated on Xaela, in a Party, on a Dummy using [Tank DPS Calculator](https://bit.ly/TankDPSCalc520) \
+Simulated on Xaela, in a Party, on a Dummy using [Tank DPS Calculator](https://bit.ly/TankDPSCalc520)
-> Relic Sets \
-> Non-Relic Sets

 **Relic Sets** \
 [2.37 GCD - 13397.2 dps - Chicken Fettuccine](https://etro.gg/gearset/f344710e-37b1-4c42-a422-76188ab680cf) \